All Stories

 “Many of my contemporaries would not have stopped their careers to care for their family full time,” says Joyce, who quit her job as the operational vice president of a production company to devote her time to caregiving.
 “But as an Asian American, it’s part of my culture to care for your parents.
 And as the elder child, there’s an expectation that you would take charge as needed.”

-Becoming a homecare worker was not something Joyce had envisioned, a situation she acknowledges as something most family caregivers have in common.
+Becoming an in-home care worker was not something Joyce had envisioned, a situation she acknowledges as something most family caregivers have in common.
 “It was daunting.
 I had no idea what caregiving entailed.
 It was something I didn’t know anything about, I had no training.
 It was unimaginably difficult,” she recalls of those earlier days.

-Joyce turned her experience into an opportunity to help others facing the same challenges.
+Joyce turned her experience as a care worker into an opportunity to help others facing the same challenges.
 She joined the union and quickly became one of its most active members.
 Alongside fellow care workers, she fought for better wages and benefits and advocated for access to training that would lead to improved skills and career pathways.

 A few years after attending her first union meeting, Joyce was elected to the executive board as a divisional vice president.
 She served on the SEIU 2015 Executive Board from 1992 until 2018, and on the SEIU State Council Board of Directors from 2013 to 2016.